vasyl1312/sushi_shop/README.md

      This is a sushi shop on JS without frameworks
-I had ready-html start project like sushi shop
+I had ready-html start project

 1. I'll do a counter for one product